Elcock-Lab/Metalloproteome/README.md

 ```

 ## Data
 The `analyze_alphafold2_metal_clusters_for_release.exe` was run on the 21 proteomes that were predicted with AlphaFold2.
-The results of this effort can be found in the `DATA` folder, which contains an excel file containing summary information about each ligand binding site that we identified and folders for each organism containing a `.tar` file of the liganded pdb files.
+The results of this effort can be found in the `DATA` folder, which contains an excel file containing summary information about each ligand binding site that we identified and folders for each organism containing a `.tar` file of the pdb files containing the ligand coordinates.

 ## Citing us
-Please cite the following work if you use our code:
+Please cite the following work if you use our code or our data: